 John: It started when I was in university.
 I was actually a taxi driver before I drove a limo.
 My parents didn’t have a lot of money so in order for me to go to uni I had to work and I have always loved cars.
 So I started driving a cab and then after about 5 years there was a job opening for a limo driver so I applied and got the job.

 Joshua: Is there any special training for limo drivers?

-John: There is a little bit but it’s mostly about being polite and being a gentlemen really.
-You just have to always do everything in that car like if they run out of water bottles then you just put more in, if it rains then you put the roll out carpet on the floor and have an umbrella for them just stuff like that.
+John: There is a little bit but it’s mostly about being polite and being a gentleman really.
+You just have to always do everything in that car like if they run out of water bottles then you just put more in, if it rains then you put the roll-out carpet on the floor and have an umbrella for them just stuff like that.

 Joshua: So what did you study at uni?

 John: I was studying accounting but I never finished, I was making a fair bit of money and decided to drive the taxi more and eventually dropped out.

 Joshua: Do you think you would go back?

 John: Not really, it was never a passion for me, I was more into cars than anything and I just saw accounting as a way to make the most money.

 Joshua: So generally what type of people or groups do you drive around?